 Additionally, Diamond Naturals Active Cat Chicken Meal & Rice Formula also contains as top ingredients ground white rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains salmon oil (a source of dha) which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains fish meal and salmon oil which may be problematic for cats who suffer from seafood food allergies.

 Using the calculations provided by the AAFCO, Diamond Naturals Active Cat Chicken Meal & Rice Formula has approximately 405 calories per 100g (114 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 the manufacturer's product website as retrieved on